Everything we know about the Atlanta mass shooting that left one dead

 “Northside Hospital is cooperating with law enforcement following the shooting at our midtown #Atlanta location earlier this afternoon.
 We urge people in the area to shelter in place and follow instructions from law enforcement on the scene,” the hospital said in a tweet.

-Atlanta Mayor Andre Dickens said he was aware and monitoring the situation while keeping in communication with law enforcement.
+The suspect in the Atlanta shooting was in the waiting room of a medical centre when he shot five women, killing one of them, the Atlanta Police Department Chief Darin Schierbaum has said.

-Five schools in the Atlanta Public Schools system have been placed on lockdown, and will remain on lockdown until further notice.
+Five schools in the Atlanta Public Schools system were placed on lockdown.
 The schools advised parents to stay home and that they will dismiss the students when police advise it is safe.

-Police received reports on Wednesday afternoon that shots were fired in Midtown Atlanta.
-Responding officers found at four people were wounded in the attack, and required hospitalisation.
-One person was found dead at the scene of the attack.

 Annie Eaveson, who lives in an apartment complex near the scene of the attack, told CNN that her building was placed on lockdown.